What to Wear Beach Wedding Guest 2026: Style Guide

 "Beach weddings demand waterproof everything," advises makeup artist Sophia Rodriguez.
 "Humidity and potential happy tears mean your makeup needs serious staying power."

-Opt for a natural, dewy look rather than heavy matte makeup, which can appear cakey in humidity.
+Opt for natural, dewy looks rather than heavy matte makeup, which can appear cakey in humidity.

 Destination weddings require strategic packing to arrive with wrinkle-free outfits.